waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Current Strategy
 - **Primary Objective:** My main goal is to get the Hive Badge from the Azalea Town Gym.
-- **Current Plan:** I'm exploring the Dark Cave on Route 31, as it seems to be the only path forward after getting blocked on Route 32.
+- **Current Plan:** I am completely stuck in Violet City.
+My attempts to reach the southern exit have failed repeatedly.
+I am now pivoting to a full exploration of the city to find any alternative path forward.

 ### Reminders & Best Practices
 - **Tool Failures:** I must be persistent in debugging my tools.
-I will not abandon a tool just because it fails; instead, I will perform a thorough logical review.
+I will not abandon a tool just because it fails; instead, I will perform a thorough, systematic, and incremental logical review.
 - **Mark Dead Ends:** Mark all confirmed dead ends with '🚫' immediately.
-- **Test Assumptions:** I need to test my assumption that HEADBUTT_TREEs are interactable with a move and not just scenery.
-Plan: Once I have a Pokémon with the move HEADBUTT, I will stand adjacent to a HEADBUTT_TREE and attempt to use the move from the party menu.

 ## II.
+Untested Assumptions
+- The south exit is the only way to Route 32.
+(Test: Explore all of Violet City)
+- The `path_finder` tool's A* logic is sound, and bugs are data-related.
+(Test: Continue systematic, incremental testing)
+- The Lass NPC is a solid obstacle.
+(Test: Attempt to walk through her)
+- HEADBUTT_TREEs are interactable with a move.
+(Test: Use HEADBUTT from the party menu when available)

+## III.
 Battle Intel

 ### Rival SILVA's Team
 - CHIKORITA: Lv5 (Last seen in New Bark Town)